django-import-export/django-import-export/CONTRIBUTING.md

 django-import-export is open-source and, as such, grows (or shrinks) & improves in part due to the community.
 Below are some guidelines on how to help with the project.

+By contributing you agree to abide by the [Contributor Code of Conduct][coc]

 Philosophy
 ----------